codefresh-io/docs.codefresh.io/_docs/promotions/product-releases.md

-When a Promotion Flow is triggered for a product, the flow orchestrates deployment across one or more environments until the new version is deployed to production or to the desired target environment.
+When promotions are triggered for a product, the flow orchestrates deployment across one or more environments until the new version is deployed to production or to the desired target environment.

 In the context of GitOps, a release is a comprehensive view of the progression of a product as it is promoted through different environments when a promotion flow is triggered.
 The release encompasses the collective state of all environments and workflows involved in deploying that change, from the initial trigger environment to the final target environment.